Carlos Reyes-Manzo: Ethiopia

-He was invited by Julian Filochowski, Director of CAFOD to accompany Cardinal Basil Hume to document the 1984 Ethiopia famine and the photographs were published in the book, I Was Hungry....
+He was invited by Julian Filochowski, Director of CAFOD, to accompany Cardinal Basil Hume to document the 1984 Ethiopia famine and the photographs were published in the book, I Was Hungry....
 He returned to Ethiopia with Save the Children on the 20th anniversary of the famine and the exhibition "Beyond Band Aid: Ethiopia Then and Now 1984/2004" was held at The Bargehouse in London.

 Exhibitions at Barbican Centre

-He Planted His Cross Where the Moon Rises marking the 500th anniversary of the Spanish conquest of Latin America was held at the Barbican Centre in October 1992.
+He Planted His Cross Where the Moon Rises marking the 500th anniversary of the Spanish conquest of Latin America, was held at the Barbican Centre in October 1992.
 A Portrait of the Family, an exhibition on the different concepts of family around the world sponsored by CAFOD was held in June 1994.
-Dancing Dragons in the Night in 1996 highlighted the social and economic conditions of bonded labourers in Nepal and in India where many people from Nepal migrate to in search of a better life.
+Dancing Dragons in the Night in 1996 highlighted the social and economic conditions of bonded labourers in Nepal and in India, where many people from Nepal migrate to in search of a better life.

 Journeys and Dreams

-A touring exhibition to raise awareness of the social, economic and political divide between and within countries was held at a number of venues across the UK and Europe including Canterbury Christ Church University College.
+A touring exhibition to raise awareness of the social, economic and political divide between and within countries was held at a number of venues across the UK and Europe, including Canterbury Christ Church University College.

 Iraq

-Reyes-Manzo travelled to Iraq in 2002 as part of a Caritas International delegation to document the effects of ten years of sanctions on the people of Iraq, and the Christian communities.
+Reyes-Manzo travelled to Iraq in 2002 as part of a Caritas International delegation to document the effects of ten years of sanctions on the people of Iraq and the Christian communities.
 An exhibition was held in February 2003 at Foyles Gallery just before the invasion of Iraq.
-In May 2003 he returned to Iraq to document the suffering of the Christian communities during the war.
+In May 2003, he returned to Iraq to document the suffering of the Christian communities during the war.
 He returned to Iraq with Save the Children in February 2004 to document the lives of children and Christian communities in Basra and a second exhibition was held in Foyles in March 2004.

 Impunity

 Impunity was held at The Oxo Gallery in London in February 2004 as part of Amnesty International's Stop Violence Against Women campaign.
-The exhibition highlighted the murders of women in Ciudad Juarez, Mexico, and in Guatemala and the impunity of the perpetrators of the crimes.
+The exhibition highlighted the murders of women in Ciudad Juárez, Mexico, and in Guatemala and the impunity of the perpetrators of the crimes.